sjspielman/datascience_final_assignment/README.md

 There should be user-input widgets associated with each plot that indicate what should be plotted:

-**For NYT data, there must be at least FIVE widgets:** (more widgets might get you some bonus if they make sense and work!)
+**For NYT data, there must be at least SEVEN widgets:** (more widgets might get you some bonus if they make sense and work!)

 + Choice for which state to plot
 + Option to show counties as facets (using `facet_wrap()`), OR "ignore" county distinctions and show all data for the state in a single plot
 + Option to start the X-axis on the date of first 100th CASE for that state/county (HINT: filter data for cases >=100!!), versus show all dates with data
++ Option to show Y-axis on linear or log scale
-+ Theme for the plot (users should have at least FIVE options to choose from).
++ Theme for the plot (users should have at least FOUR options to choose from).
 These can either be built-in ggplot themes, or they can be from a different library of your choosing.
-+ Options for colors to use (this has been templated for you, with defaults - please choose your own defaults!)
++ Options for colors to use (this has been templated for you, with defaults - please choose your own defaults!).
+This is two widgets (one color widget for cases, one color widget for deaths)

-**For JHU data, there must be at least FOUR widgets:** (more widgets might get you some bonus if they make sense and work!)
+**For JHU data, there must be at least SIX widgets:** (more widgets might get you some bonus if they make sense and work!)

 + Choice for which country/region to plot
-+ Option to start the X-axis on the date of first 100th CASE for that state, versus show all dates with data
++ Option to start the X-axis on the date of first 100th CASE for that state, versus show all dates with data ++ Option to show Y-axis on linear or log scale
-+ Theme for the plot (users should have at least FIVE options to choose from).
+ Theme for the plot (users should have at least FOUR options to choose from).
 These can either be built-in ggplot themes, or they can be from a different library of your choosing.
-+ Options for colors to use (this has been templated for you, with defaults - please choose your own defaults!)
++ Options for colors to use (this has been templated for you, with defaults - please choose your own defaults!).
+This is two widgets (one color widget for cases, one color widget for deaths)